rickellis/Arch-Linux-Install-Guide/README.md

     $   pacstrap -i /mnt base base-devel

-Typically I also install `git` so I can clone my installer scripts, and `dialog` and `wpa_supplicant` so that `wifi-menu` will work post-install:
+Typically I also install `git` so I can clone my post-install setup and config scripts, along with `dialog` and `wpa_supplicant` so that `wifi-menu` will work after booting into the new system.
+I also install `intel-ucode` to allow the Linux kernel to update the __[processor microcode](https://wiki.archlinux.org/index.php/microcode)__.

-    $   pacstrap -i /mnt base base-devel git dialog wpa_supplicant
+    $   pacstrap -i /mnt base base-devel git dialog wpa_supplicant intel-ucode
 ---

 ### Generate fstab